SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### HATEOAS

-in a RESTful API following HATEOAS, the API may change its URLs without creating incompatibilites in a RESTful API following HATEOAS, one hits an initial API URL and navigates via hyperlinks from there.
+HATEOAS = Hypermedia as the Engine of Application State HATEOAS(Hypermedia as the Engine of Application State) is part of the uniform interface constraint of REST HATEOAS requires the responses of an API to contain all the relevant hyperlinks for further requests/action in a RESTful API following HATEOAS, the API may change its URLs without creating incompatibilites in a RESTful API following HATEOAS, one hits an initial API URL and navigates via hyperlinks from there.